mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 3. Encouraging and working with scientists on Beta testing

-Maintenance tasks for 3.8
+Maintenance tasks for 3.9
 =========================

 Highest priority
 ----------------

-1. Remove Qt3support requirement from Mantid (Hahn lead)
-   4. Try building Mantid with Qt5 and see what issues remain (Fede).
 4. Finish GSL2 compatibility work (Roman) **needs follow-on?** Tests that fail: [#16680](https://github.com/mantidproject/mantid/issues/16680).
 1. Adding Python 3 compatability (`.py` files in mantid converted) (Gigg and Whitfield lead)
   3. Start adding `from __future__ import absolute_import, division, print_function` to these files and fix any errors ([general docs](http://python-future.org/compatible_idioms.html)).
       4. use [2to3 code translation](https://docs.python.org/2/library/2to3.html)?
       4. Require the above statement in all new work.
+1. Remove Qt3support requirement from Mantid (Hahn lead)
+   4. Try building Mantid with Qt5 and see what issues remain (Fede).

 Pool
 ----

 42. **Look over tickets (assigned and created by you) and close invalid ones (everybody)**
-6. Move gmock 1.7 to be ExternalProject [#16266](https://github.com/mantidproject/mantid/issues/16266)
 1. Reducing static analysis issues (discus stewards and soft limits)
    2. [coverity](https://scan.coverity.com/projects/335)
    4. [cppcheck 1.73](http://builds.mantidproject.org/job/master_cppcheck/)  and [#17155](https://github.com/mantidproject/mantid/issues/17155)